S3Model Data Analysis¶

 One last comment on the issues with the direct markup approach is that is not robust enough for mission-critical data management; certainly not for your clinical healthcare data.
 This issue is widely recognized and is being addressed by W3C.
 However, we know from previous experience that the W3C process is a slow one.

-In a few years, there may be widespread adoption and tools for validation of RDF syntaxes and/or the various levels of OWL.
-At that time it will be easy enough to migrate to S3Model 3.x using that approach.
-But we need solutions today and S3Model offers that solution now; with XML and RDF mix of technologies.
+In a few years, there may be widespread adoption and tools for validation of RDF syntaxes and the various levels of OWL.
+At that time it will be easy enough to migrate to a new version of S3Model using that approach.
+However, we need solutions today, and S3Model offers that solution now; with XML and RDF mix of technologies.

 Support for Legacy Systems¶

-S3Model is designed to provide semantic interoeperability for future systems.
-Based on small, granular models taht can be well defined.
+S3Model is designed to provide semantic interoperability for future systems.
+Based on small, granular models that can be well defined.
 However, it is quite capable of supporting the transition of legacy data as well.
 Several examples are available from the S3Model GitHub site.

-A capability often over looked is the ability to create models for CSV data in order to build Linked Data graphs.
+A capability often overlooked is the ability to create models for CSV data to build Linked Data graphs.
 An often perplexing problem is how to support validation of data when that data may have come from a printed vocabulary or a terminology server.
-An example of this is in the TB demo where the Brazilian Death Certificate and Hospital Discharge data are modeled from CSV files.
-Of particular note are the XdStringType models that constrain the ICD 10 codes via an xs:assert for validation in the XML.
+An example of this is in the TB demo where the Brazilian Death Certificate and Hospital Discharge data was modeled from CSV files.
 For Linked Data a vocabulary root is provided via S3Model:vocabRoot predicate and the resource is the URL to the WHO online repository.
-In cases where there is no online repsository (such as a published PDF) and the number of enumerations would be to large to be practical as constraints, we suggest creating a URI prefix for the link to the PDF and use a # plus the values found in the data.
+In cases where there is no online repository (such as a published PDF), and the number of enumerations would be too large to be practical as constraints, we suggest creating a URI prefix for the link to the PDF and use a # plus the values found in the data.